Kuldeep-kk/Terriblytinytales_Assignment/README.md

 ### 4. PostCard (`PostCards.js`)

 The `PostCard` component represents an individual post within the user profile.
 It displays the post title, content, author information, and additional details like post type, time, reading range, and views.
-The heart icon allows users to like posts, and the `next/image` component is used for image rendering.
+The like icon allows users to like posts, and the `next/image` component is used for image rendering.
 Tailwind CSS is applied for styling.

 ### 5. PageWrapper (`PageWrapper.js`)